4 September 1927, Boston, Massachusetts

 Member of the National Academy of Engineering (1987) and National Academy of Sciences (1989); A.M.
-Turing Award of the Association for Computing Machinery (1971); Research Excellence Award of the International Conference on Artificial Intelligence (1985); Kyoto Prize (1988); Computer History Museum Fellow (1999); National Medal of Science (1990); he has also received many other honors and prizes from international associations and universities as well as from the United States government.
+Turing Award of the Association for Computing Machinery (1971); Research Excellence Award of the International Conference on Artificial Intelligence (1985); Kyoto Prize (1988); National Medal of Science (1990); Computer History Museum Fellow (1999); Benjamin Franklin Medal in Computer and Cognitive Science (2003).
+He has also received many other honors and prizes from international associations and universities as well as from the United States government.

 Dr. McCarthy's lecture "The Present State of Research on Artificial Intellegence" is a topic that covers the area in which he has achieved considerable recognition for his work.

 John McCarthy was born September 4, 1927 in Boston, Massachusetts to immigrant parents.
 His father, John Patrick McCarthy, was an Irish Catholic who became a labor organizer and later the Business Manager of the Daily Worker, a national newspaper owned by the Communist Party USA.
 His mother, Ida Glatt, was a Lithuanian Jewish immigrant who worked for a wire service, then for the Daily Worker and finally as a social worker.